cstroe/svndumpapi/README.md

 An API for reading, editing, and writing SVN dump files.

+## What does this do?

+You can use this library to **modify the history of existing Subversion repositories**.
+Some use cases are:
+* removing large binary files from the Subversion revision history
+* adding a revision `0` so that you can upgrade old repositories to work with a newer version of Subversion tools
+* convert the Subversion repositories to other version control systems, like git (no support for this out-of-the-box, but you can process all the Subversion history and execute corresponding `git` commands)

 ## Background

 SVN dump files are created via the `svnadmin dump` or `svnrdump dump` commands, and contain all the